SOLAR SAIL:

 What Is Solar Sail?

 A solar sail is a spacecraft propelled by sunlight.
 Whereas a conventional rocket is propelled by the thrust produced by its internal engine burn.
+It is basically a big photon reflector surface.
+The power source for the solar sail is the sun and it is external to the vehicle.
 A solar sail spacecraft has large reflective sails that capture the momentum of light from the Sun and use that momentum to push the spacecraft forward.

 How Does It Work?